WangLuyao1026/WangLuyao1026.github.io/_pages/about.md

   limit: 3
 ---

-**Luyao Wang (王璐瑶)** is currently a Master's student (Class of 2025) in **Journalism & Communication** at [Nanjing University](https://www.nju.edu.cn/en/), specializing in **Computational Communication**.
-Her research interests lie at the intersection of data, media, and society.
+I am **Luyao Wang (王璐瑶)**, currently a Master's student (Class of 2025) in **Journalism & Communication** at [Nanjing University](https://www.nju.edu.cn/en/), specializing in **Computational Communication**.
+My research interests lie at the intersection of **data, media, and society**, where I explore how computational methods can illuminate communication patterns in the digital age.

-Before graduate school, she obtained her B.A. in **Broadcasting and Television** from the School of Literature at [Jinan University](http://www.ujn.edu.cn/) (Shandong).
-A native of Jinan, she has rich practical experience in the media industry, transitioning from traditional broadcasting to new media and data-driven storytelling.
+Prior to my graduate studies, I obtained my B.A. in **Broadcasting and Television** from the School of Literature at [Jinan University](http://www.ujn.edu.cn/) (Shandong).
+As a native of Jinan, I possess rich practical experience in the media industry.
+My academic and professional journey reflects a deliberate transition from traditional broadcasting to **new media and data-driven storytelling**, aiming to bridge the gap between content production and data analytics.

 ### 🎓 Education